Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Aaron Gordon Insights vs. the Timberwolves

-- This season, Aaron Gordon has made 6.3 shots per game, which accounts for 12.0% of his team's total makes.

-- Gordon is averaging 2.5 three-point field goal attempts per game this season, which is 6.8% of his team's tries from beyond the arc.
+- Gordon is averaging 2.5 three-point field goal attempts per game this season, which is 6.8% of his team's attempts from beyond the arc.

-- Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.
+- Gordon's opponents, the Timberwolves, have one of the fastest offensive tempos, ranking seventh, averaging 104 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Timberwolves give up 115.8 points per game, 18th-ranked in the league.
+- The Timberwolves are the 18th-best defensive team in the NBA, allowing 115.8 points per game.

-- On the glass, the Timberwolves are ranked 22nd in the NBA, giving up 44.7 rebounds per contest.
+- Giving up 44.7 rebounds per game, the Timberwolves are the 22nd-ranked team in the league.

-- Allowing 25 assists per game, the Timberwolves are the 10th-ranked squad in the league.
+- The Timberwolves give up 25 assists per game, 10th-ranked in the NBA.

-- The Timberwolves are the 16th-ranked team in the NBA at allowing threes, giving up 12.3 made 3-pointers per contest.
+- The Timberwolves are the 16th-ranked team in the NBA at allowing threes, giving up 12.3 made 3-pointers per game.

 Aaron Gordon vs. the Timberwolves